arixmkii/qcw/README.md

 starting with Windows 10 Insiders build in late 2017: https://devblogs.microsoft.com/commandline/af_unix-comes-to-windows/ It will also require [Hyper-V](https://docs.microsoft.com/en-us/virtualization/hyper-v-on-windows/about/) support by default.

+Some features require even more fresh Windows systems.
+To use `Lima` one would need at least Windows 11 22H2 with mirrored network mode https://learn.microsoft.com/en-us/windows/wsl/networking#mirrored-mode-networking and WSL2 release newer than [`2.4.8`](https://github.com/microsoft/WSL/releases/tag/2.4.8) prerelease is a hard requirement.

 ## Included software